 Through one-on-one relationships and the groups for youth survivors of DV, we create connection out of isolation, empowering youth to create new futures on their own terms.
 We know that youth survivors are more likely to become involved in abusive relationships later in life, whether they are victims or perpetrators.
 By including local high schools and middle schools, community-based organizations, and faith communities in our efforts, we integrate outreach, education, and direct service within a larger context of violence prevention.

 Children in our residences receive stage-appropriate education, paired with social and emotional support from trauma-informed educators.
 These educators create responsive plans to address each child’s individual learning needs, helping them to stay on track in school as they begin the process of integrating back into the community.

 Young adults at TSS may participate in our our Young Men’s and Women’s Groups.
 These young people have all experienced DV in some way, and know they want something different.

 Our youth programs facilitators combine therapeutic group sessions, physical activities, outdoor engagement, and case management.
 Together, we create powerful spaces of community, helping young people to respond to their experiences and create new futures free from abuse.

 We operate two transitional residences that serve a total of 58 survivors at any given time.
 Client families may stay at our residences for up to two years.
 In addition to providing critical shelter for families, we work in partnerships with housing authorities, other community-based organizations, and private landlords to secure permanent housing for each of our client families.

-Case-management services are also available, and include mental and physical health resources, legal assistance, counseling, therapy, support groups, job development, and help with children’s needs from pre-K through high school.
+We ensure that case management services are available to all residential clients.
+Services include mental and physical health resources, legal assistance, counseling, therapy, support groups, job development, and help with children’s needs from pre-K through high school.